daniel-smith-kaazing/kwic.docker.tutorials/2-tls-forward-proxy-perf/README.md

 The configuration for the on-prem KWIC instance is in [config/onprem-config.xml](config/onprem-config.xml).

-These have been changes slightly from the original 2-tls tutorial:
+These have been changed slightly from the original 2-tls tutorial:

 - There is a squid proxy acting as a transparent forward proxy between onprem and example.com
 - These have been replaced with iperf3: